Our Specialty is Natural American Turquoise - Mine Direct

 It is preferable to work with bead blanks starting with the thickest and working down to the thinnest.
 The reason for doing this is that you want the tip of the pin to be just below the top of the bead face.
 If you start with the thick beads and work your way down, you just have to lower the pin in the vise from time to time.

-Bead with pin in it
+Bead making with pin in bead

 Place your spinner bead on the pin, rub the pin on the moist soap bar and place your bead blank on the pin.
 Then loosen the pin vise just enough to allow you to push the pin just below the surface of the blank.
 This done, tighten the pin vise.